Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Two-stage SR simulation method

-This study proposes a two-stage SR simulation method, specifically designed to infer atmospheric flows around urban buildings (Fig. \ref{fig:sr-simulation}).
-Our previous study demonstrated that small-scale flows around buildings could be qualitatively inferred from large-scale flows above these buildings \citep{Yasuda+2023BAE}.
-This insight indicates the effectiveness of the proposed two-stage approach.
-The first stage focuses on inferring large-scale flows above buildings, and the second stage aims to reconstruct small-scale flows in street canyons.
-This method effectively reduces the computational cost of training NNs by separating the flow scales to be inferred.
+The present study proposes a two-stage SR simulation method specifically designed to infer street-scale atmospheric flows in urban areas (Fig. \ref{fig:sr-simulation}). \redA{This two-stage SR method regards the urban SR problem as a multi-resolution problem: the first stage infers the macroscopic flows at LR, while the second stage does the street-scale microscopic flows at HR.
+This resolution separation would make more accurate inferences than the conventional single-stage SR if the HR and LR grid sizes were limited below the characteristic scales of urban structures, such as city blocks (Section \ref{subsec:dependence-size}).}

 For the first stage, an NN is trained for LR inference.
-It is important to note that both small- and large-scale flows can differ between LR and HR micrometeorological simulations.
-For instance, HR simulations can represent finer-scale turbulence, which likely influences large-scale flow.
-In urban micrometeorology simulations, such small-scale turbulence occurs not only through spontaneous airflow evolution but also due to buildings acting as obstacles.
-To develop an NN for inferring such large-scale flows, we perform coarse-graining of HR simulation results, such as spatial averaging, to generate LR training data.
-Using these data, the NN is trained to refine the input patterns in the LR simulations without altering the resolution.
+Generally, small- and large-scale flows differ between LR and HR micrometeorological simulations, even when both simulations use the same initial and boundary conditions (Fig. \ref{fig:sr-simulation}).
+HR simulations can represent small-scale turbulence, which likely influences large-scale flows.
+In urban environments, such turbulence occurs not only through spontaneous time evolution but also due to buildings acting as obstacles.
+To develop an NN for inferring large-scale flows, we perform coarse-graining of HR simulation results, such as spatial averaging, to generate LR ground-truth data, while LR input data are provided by separate LR simulations.
+Using these LR input and LR ground truth, the NN is trained to correct large-scale flows without altering the resolution.

-In the second stage, the LR inference from the first stage is super-resolved using another NN.
-This network reconstructs fine-scale flows around buildings.
-Training data for this stage are the results of HR simulations because such street-scale flows are simulated by the HR micrometeorology model but are not captured by the LR model (Fig. \ref{fig:sr-simulation}).
+In the second stage, the LR inference from the first stage is used as input and super-resolved by another NN (Fig. \ref{fig:sr-simulation}).
+Ground-truth data for the second stage are directly obtained from the HR simulations.
+Using these LR input and HR ground truth, the NN is trained to reconstruct small-scale flows in streets.
+For the composite task of resolution enhancement and missing-region reconstruction, image-inpainting techniques are incorporated into the NN (Section \ref{subsec:neural-nets}).